By: Waterkeeper Alliance

 The groups challenge the administration’s outrageous conclusion that the sale would not contribute to climate change and note its failure to address impacts of drilling activity on frontline communities and protected species.
 In fact, as stated in the letter, the administration “has existing authority to defer” the megasale, which “will result in the production of up to 1.12 billion barrels and 4.4 trillion cubic feet of fossil fuels over the next 50 years.”

-Communities in the Gulf of Mexico have suffered long and fraught history of living in the nation’s sacrificial zone to offshore drilling.
+Communities in the Gulf of Mexico have suffered a long and fraught history of living in the nation’s sacrificial zone to offshore drilling.
 The groups highlight the irony that the lease sale was announced in August 2021 just as deadly Hurricane Ida made landfall on the Louisiana coast, “wreaking havoc on the same frontline communities the Administration committed to help heal.”

 According to the groups, reversing course on the climate crisis starts with Biden keeping his promise to end new leases on public lands and waters and finally end deep-rooted injustices perpetrated by the oil and gas industry.
 “The region’s communities are frontline Black, Indigenous and people of color and low-income families who have been living with degraded air, land, and water for decades,” the letter states.
 “It is beyond time that the federal government stops ignoring this grave injustice.”